 Perhaps the central dividing line politically within the varying aspects of the movement for Palestine in the past year has been the question of armed struggle broadly and the current resistance as led by Hamas specifically.
 How should organizations here in the US orient themselves to the factions conducting armed resistance to Zionist occupation?
 Or, more importantly, how do these differing orientations cause conflict or fissure within an ideally unified movement for Palestine, and just what exactly are the stakes of supporting armed resistance?
 How organizations answer these questions shape their strategies of antiwar resistance at home.
 Four approaches are apparent in the movement.
 First is unqualified/resolute support for the armed resistance–symbolized by the red triangle motif, championed by formations like WOL, PYM and PSL, as well as certain left caucuses within the DSA and much of the emergent formation organizations.
 Second is a more qualified support of generalized anticolonial armed resistance–characteristic of other sections of DSA as well as some emergent formations.
 Third is a careful silence on the question of armed resistance.
 Fourth is an outright hostility to armed resistance stemming from a left-liberal idealization of ‘peace’–often presented as politically mature.
 All of the ‘progressive’ organizations, particularly JVP and INN, as well as much of the DSA, especially the Socialist Majority and Groundwork factions within NYC-DSA who govern the chapter and are focused on a pragmatic electoral-legislative strategy within the existing system, fit within the third and fourth, and seem to move back and forth between the two.

 This variance across, and even within, these organizations can be traced to differing accounts of why and how the genocide in Palestine is happening, ranging from strict structural inevitability to a function of personnel and policy.
 On the far left, within the framework of ‘unqualified/resolute support’ there is an attribution for the genocide to what is identified as the primary contradiction: US imperialism and its proxy-manifestation in the Zionist settler colony.
 In contrast is an understanding of the current genocide as a particular instantiation of the particular regimes led by Biden and Netanyahu, as held by the nationally-directed Uncommitted Movement.
-However, the spectrum is not so linear, as some left formations, like more traditional or quasi Trotskyist formations such as Tempest, bear hesitation about the ideological and class-character of Hamas–a hesitation that, to much of the hard left, is read as either unnecessary or outright reactionary.
+However, the spectrum is not so linear, as some traditional or quasi Trotskyist left formations bear hesitation about the ideological and class-character of Hamas–a hesitation that, to much of the hard left, is read as either unnecessary or outright reactionary.

 In practice, this variance has been another obstacle to collaboration.
 For example, since Oct.
 2023, NYC-DSA has operated with great reluctance to be associated with support for Hamas–this became evident early on when NYC-DSA delivered a formal apology for its promotion of an Oct.
 8th Pro-Palestine rally in Times Square.
 NYC-DSA’s inconsistent support for Palestinian resistance has been a wedge between NYC-DSA and the most active left formations in the Palestine Movement (PYM, PSL, WOL).
 The electoral-minded leadership within NYC-DSA generally act to avoid the ire of reactionary media institutions like the New York Post who could hurt the chapter’s electoral-legislative campaigns, at the cost of building towards collaborative relationships with other formations to the organization’s left, including, importantly, principled Palestinian-led organizations.